San-peeo/SynthGen/README.md

 - **main_lib.py**: Import file from `lib` directory

+- **requirements.txt**: Lists all Python package dependencies and their required versions for the project.

 ## Planets
 - Configuration module aggregating all planetary body configuration classes.
 Each class contains three main methods: